Designing reassurance in a high-intent moment

 DESIGN PRINCIPLES

-4 things every version
+4 things every version had to do.

 Before touching a screen, I needed to know what "better" actually meant.
 These four principles became the filter — not aspirational statements, but tests I ran every version against.